joshmenden/text-me/README.md

 2. Download [Git](https://git-scm.com/download/win)

     We call this a "version control" system but you don't need to be too concerned about it right now.
+For now, we will just be using git to get this code onto your computer.
+If you have any questions about it, just ask!

 3. Open the "Command Prompt" program and navigate to a folder.

     I've only ever done any programming on a Mac, so I'll be a little less helpful on this for Windows.
 But you'll want to open the Command Prompt program and navigate to a folder where you can add some files for programming.
 The app "Command Prompt" should be available just in your "All Programs" option, if not, you should be able to Google it pretty easily.

-    Once you have the prompt open, you'll want to use the following commands to navigate to a folder where we can do our coding.
+    Once you have the prompt open, you'll want to use the following commands to navigate to a folder where we can do our coding. cd stands for change directory and it is used to navigate around when you are in the command prompt.

         - `cd` to see what folder you are currently in
         - `dir` to see the subdirectories of the folder you are currently in